 There is still access to skiing and snowshoeing routes beyond Loomis Plaza on the park’s north side.

 Kohm Yah-mah-nee Visitor Center in the Southwestern corner of the park is also open to the public during winter.
 The vestibule at the visitor center is available 24 hours during the winter, with heated restrooms and potable water.
 The visitor center is staffed Wed. – Thurs.
 9 am – 5 pm.
 But make sure you come prepared.
 Bring layered clothing, snow boots, a hat, and gloves to stay warm.
 And be aware: Lassen is avalanche country, so keep an eye on your surroundings at all times.
 Follow this link for information about winter activities and snow conditions in Lassen Volcanic Park.

 BEGINNER ROUTES –

 Length: 2 Miles Round Trip

-Lassen is famous for its geothermal areas and Sulphur Works is the easiest to reach in the winter months.
+Lassen is famous for its geothermal areas, and Sulphur Works is the easiest to reach in the winter months.
 To get there, follow the park highway route one mile north of the Kohm Yah-mah-nee Visitor Center.
-Many visitors choose to make the journey on skis or snowshoes, but you can also walk there as long as you keep off the ski tracks.
-And consider yourself warned: snow surrounding the geothermal areas may look solid but it might actually be a weak layer hiding pools of acidic boiling water.
+Many visitors make the journey on skis or snowshoes, but you can also walk there as long as you keep off the ski tracks.
+And consider yourself warned: snow surrounding the geothermal areas may look solid, but it might be a weak layer hiding a pool of acidic boiling water.